12 Best PPC Platforms in 2025

 • Reach: Access to 1-2 billion digital shopper profiles.

-• Ad format: AdRoll supports static ads, which include native ads, video ads and rich-media ads), as well as and dynamic ads, where images are pulled from your product feed.
+• Ad format: AdRoll supports static ads, which include native ads, video ads and rich-media ads), as well as dynamic ads, where images are pulled from your product feed.

-• Pricing: 3 pricing options for monthly packages —$12/month, $25/month and a free starter plan.
+• Pricing: 3 pricing options for monthly packages — $12/month, $25/month and a free starter plan.

 9. Bidvertiser